 GeneCards Summary for APEX2 Gene

-APEX2 (APEX Nuclease (Apurinic/Apyrimidinic Endonuclease) 2) is a Protein Coding gene.
-Diseases associated with APEX2 include mitochondrial disorders.
-Among its related pathways are Resolution of Abasic Sites (AP sites).
-GO annotations related to this gene include endonuclease activity and DNA-(apurinic or apyrimidinic site) lyase activity.
+APEX2 (Apurinic/Apyrimidinic Endodeoxyribonuclease 2) is a Protein Coding gene.
+Diseases associated with APEX2 include Familial Adenomatous Polyposis 2.
+Among its related pathways are Telomere C-strand (Lagging Strand) Synthesis.
+Gene Ontology (GO) annotations related to this gene include nuclease activity and double-stranded DNA 3'-5' exodeoxyribonuclease activity.
 An important paralog of this gene is APEX1.

-Function as a weak apurinic/apyrimidinic (AP) endodeoxyribonuclease in the DNA base excision repair (BER) pathway of DNA lesions induced by oxidative and alkylating agents.
-Initiates repair of AP sites in DNA by catalyzing hydrolytic incision of the phosphodiester backbone immediately adjacent to the damage, generating a single-strand break with 5-deoxyribose phosphate and 3-hydroxyl ends.
-Displays also double-stranded DNA 3-5 exonuclease, 3-phosphodiesterase activities.
-Shows robust 3-5 exonuclease activity on 3-recessed heteroduplex DNA and is able to remove mismatched nucleotides preferentially.
-Shows fairly strong 3-phosphodiesterase activity involved in the removal of 3-damaged termini formed in DNA by oxidative agents.
+Functions as a weak apurinic/apyrimidinic (AP) endodeoxyribonuclease in the DNA base excision repair (BER) pathway of DNA lesions induced by oxidative and alkylating agents.
+Initiates repair of AP sites in DNA by catalyzing hydrolytic incision of the phosphodiester backbone immediately adjacent to the damage, generating a single-strand break with 5'-deoxyribose phosphate and 3'-hydroxyl ends.
+Displays also double-stranded DNA 3'-5' exonuclease, 3'-phosphodiesterase activities.
+Shows robust 3'-5' exonuclease activity on 3'-recessed heteroduplex DNA and is able to remove mismatched nucleotides preferentially.
+Shows fairly strong 3'-phosphodiesterase activity involved in the removal of 3'-damaged termini formed in DNA by oxidative agents.
 In the nucleus functions in the PCNA-dependent BER pathway.
 Required for somatic hypermutation (SHM) and DNA cleavage step of class switch recombination (CSR) of immunoglobulin genes.
 Required for proper cell cycle progression during proliferation of peripheral lymphocytes.